 - Add the boiling water and mix with a wire whisk until smooth.
-(If you don’t have a whist, a fork or a spoon will do.)
+(If you don't have a whisk, a fork will do.)
 Cook 15 minutes, stirring very often.
 Remove from heat.

 - Beat egg whites until very stiff and then add spoonfuls of the cornstarch-sugar mixture to the egg whites beating after each addition.
 Add one pinch of salt and 1 teaspoon of the vanilla (save the rest for the whipping cream) and mix briefly.
 Set aside to cool.